-Q. Which UC employees are required to report sexual violence or sexual harassment to the Title IX officer, and are considered “Responsible Employees”?
+Q. Which UC employees are required to report sexual violence or sexual harassment to the Title IX Director, and are considered “Responsible Employees”?

 There are different reporting responsibilities, depending on whether the incident involves a student or a non-student.